For best experience please turn on javascript and use a modern browser!

 The programme is capped off by a final project.
 You will work on projects to demonstrate that you can address complex technology governance challenges from multiple disciplinary and legal perspectives, with a variety of methods.
 While there is a possibility to work on a traditional thesis, the programme will also provide you with the opportunity to engage in other forms of activities, such as joining one of the research groups in the faculty, working on your own research topic under the supervision of faculty members, and producing, individually, or in collaboration with others, other forms of output, such as a peer reviewed journal article, a software product, a media product, a policy document, etc.

-Learn more about the curriculum of this LLM in Technology Governance.
+Students talk about the curriculum of this LLM in Technology Governance.
+'It's really interdisciplinary,' says Charlotte.

 COURSES SEM 1 SEM 2 SEMESTER 1 SEMESTER 2 EC